Part III : Explaining metaphysics

 To a large extent, physical objects have a mathematical form.
 Can different types of existence be applicable to the same objects ?
 More precisely, can mathematical objects be given another type of existence than the mathematical one ?

 Let's imagine this.
-Whatever "the cause" may be, consider that, among the too numerous universes that mathematically exist, only one or a relatively small number of them, would have the priviledge of another sort of "real existence", that others wouldn't.
+Whatever "the cause" may be, consider that, among the too numerous universes that mathematically exist, only one or a relatively small number of them, would have the privilege of another sort of "real existence", that others wouldn't.
 But... what would be making the difference between a universe that exists, and a universe that does not exist ?

 Imagine this difference to come in a sort of arbitrary way, such as a magic gift from elsewhere.
 What might this be ?
 Imagine this to be a purely mathematical data.
 It could just be given by a formal list of existing universes (or contents of this universe) written in some divine book.
 Yes, but... such a divine book would be only one among an astronomical number of books that mathematically "exist" as well.
 Such a conventional data cannot bring any effective and more interesting type of existence than the mathematical one it had in the first place.

-Now, materialists usually assume this reality to be some physical one, that first makes the universe real disregarding the presence of conciousness inside.
+Now, materialists usually assume this reality to be some physical one, that first makes the universe real disregarding the presence of consciousness inside.
 Then, they assume that consciousness may eventually appear in such a universe as an emergent phenomenon.

 The problem is, a "physical existence" attributed to the universe, may be attributed to its most elementary particles, in the fundamental interaction processes between them, or to the universe this forms as a whole, but would have no special consideration towards any specific type of emerging phenomenon there, than to any other type of emerging phenomenon.
 No particular type of emerging phenomenon could have any special existence status.
-Instead, all emerging phenomena would be mere mathematical properties of the processes occuring there.
+Instead, all emerging phenomena would be mere mathematical properties of the processes occurring there.

 Even if some sort of physical existence is basically attributed to the universe, no structures emerging from mathematically predictable processes (that may include randomness) taking place there, can have any other existence than a mathematical one.